How-To & Life · Guide · Home & Life

 How to Split Expenses Fairly

-Equal shares, by income, or by usage — how to pick a fair split method and actually settle up without resentment.
+Split expenses fairly with roommates or friends: equal shares, by income, or by usage.
+Pick a method and settle up without resentment.
+Free instant guide, no sign-up.

 Splitting expenses with roommates, partners, or travel groups is one of those small friction points that quietly damages relationships.
 The math is easy.
 The emotional accounting is hard: who paid last time, who uses the Wi-Fi more, who drinks all the milk.
 A clear system prevents the quiet resentment that builds when every shared cost feels like a negotiation.